AJ528/stm32wl_project_template/README.md

 # stm32wl_project_template

 Initially, my goal for this repository was to make a project template for any STM32WL microcontroller project.
 Unfortunately, each microcontroller in the STM32WL family has a different list of processor cores (CM0 vs CM4, single vs dual core), interrupts, and memory size/layout.
-This means that each microcontroller needs a unique linker script, startup file, and device header.
+This means that each microcontroller needs a unique linker script, startup file, and device header file.

 Default options/assumptions used when creating this template:
 1. The code is being compiled with the `arm-none-eabi-gcc` compiler.
 GCC-specific header files are used, and header files for other compilers were removed to keep the template small and simple.
 If you need portability, check out the [official STM32WL repo](https://github.com/STMicroelectronics/STM32CubeWL/tree/main).